QASymphony/shell-agent-samples/AutomationHostExamples/automateJMeter/README.md

 **-git**    Uses GitHub to clone a test case repository and send pull requests every time shell script is run

 **-update** Updates an existing test cycle or create a new test cycle if first test run

-(To create a new test cycle every time script is run do not use this argument)

 To run the shell agent without using GitHub or without updating the existing test cycle do not include this parameters in the kick off scripts section